Tuesday, January 16, 2007

 8 ounces sharp cheddar cheese, cut into small cubes

-Preheat the oven to 350°F. Butter a 1½ quart casserole.
+Preheat the oven to 350°F. Butter a 1½-quart casserole.
 The one I use is Pyrex, rounded on the bottom.

-Cook the macaroni in boiling salted water until slightly underdone.
-Drain, and set aside.
 Mix the beaten egg, milk, and salt together in a medium bowl.
 Add the cooked macaroni and the cubes of cheese, and stir.
 Pour the mixture into the buttered casserole.
-Dot the top with the optional slivers of butter, if you're using it.
+Dot the top with slivers of butter, if you are using them.

 No comments: